 How do I know how much my home is worth?

-There are a lot of websites these days that will generate an ‘approximate value’, which in fact can be done on our website by clicking on “Home Value”.
-Most online estimates are not real accurate as they typically only have vague information such as square footage, number of bedrooms and baths and age of home.
-To determine a more accurate valuation, factors such as, condition, recent updates (age of hvac, roof, bathroom and kitchen remodels, flooring, windows, etc), lot characteristics (wooded lot, pond lot, backs up to busy road or powerlines, all play a very critical role.
-In addition to specific buyer demand in the subject properties community.
-To request a personalized Home Value Analysis, click on Home Value to get automated report and then request a full analysis when you get the automated value response.
+There are a lot of websites these days that will generate an "approximate value," which, in fact, can be done on our website by clicking on "Home Value."
+Most online estimates are not very accurate, as they typically only have vague information such as square footage, number of bedrooms and baths, and the age of the home.
+To determine a more accurate valuation, factors such as condition, recent updates (age of HVAC, roof, bathroom and kitchen remodels, flooring, windows, etc.), and lot characteristics (wooded lot, pond lot, backing up to a busy road or power lines) all play a very critical role, in addition to specific buyer demand in the subject property's community.
+To request a personalized Home Value Analysis, click on Home Value to get an automated report, and then request a full analysis when you get the automated value response

 When is the best time to sell my home?

-Here is the truth about the when to sell your home, from an experienced agent selling since 2000.
-It is not what typical agents may tell you, “sell in the spring, that’s the hottest market.”
-Yes, the ‘spring real estate market”, which begins in late February and runs through mid May, has the most buyer activity.
-However, sellers know this and the market is flooded with homes hitting the market as the weather warms up.
-Here is the best answer.
-If you have a gorgeous home, that has been well maintained, has been updated, has excellent curb appeal, so you expect it to compete well with any neighbor’s house that will hit the market, then the spring market is your time frame.
-So, if you feel you are the “beauty queen” of the market, list when the buyers are out in plenty.
-If you are the “bridesmaid” and may not be the most attractive on the block, lacking updates or curb appeal, you may not compete well with all the inventory of homes that hit the market in the spring.
-You may be better suited to sell in the middle of summer, fall or even winter, when there is less competition for buyers to choose from.
-Other factors to consider are the direction of interest rates, if rates are going up, this could cool the market, list and sell before rates go up.
+Here is the truth about when to sell your home from an experienced agent who has been selling since 2000.
+It is not what typical agents may tell you: "Sell in the spring; that's the hottest market."
+Yes, the "spring real estate market," which begins in late February and runs through mid-May, has the most buyer activity.
+However, sellers know this, and the market is flooded with homes hitting the market as the weather warms up.
+Here is the best answer: If you have a gorgeous home that has been well maintained and updated, has excellent curb appeal, and you expect it to compete well with any neighbor's house that will hit the market, then the spring market is your time frame.
+So, if you feel you are the "beauty queen" of the market, list when the buyers are out in plenty.
+If you are the "bridesmaid" and may not be the most attractive on the block, lacking updates or curb appeal, you may not compete well with all the inventory of homes that hit the market in the spring.
+You may be better suited to sell in the middle of summer, fall, or even winter, when there is less competition for buyers to choose from.
+Another factor to consider is the direction of interest rates.
+If rates are going up, this could cool the market, so list and sell before rates go up.
 Major employers entering or exiting the market could shift demand.
-Other economic indicators like inflation or unemployment levels could be considered.
-If they are heading into a direction that softens the market, the sooner the better to sell.
-If they are improving (ie, unemployment going down), perhaps waiting to let the market improve.
+Other economic indicators, such as inflation or unemployment levels, could be considered.
+If they are heading in a direction that softens the market, the sooner you sell, the better.
+If they are improving (i.e., unemployment is going down), perhaps wait to let the market improve.

 What should I do to get my home ready to sell?